Principles of pension financing

 Financing methods from an intergenerational standpoint

 Partial funding eases the contribution burden of future generations since the funded assets and their long-term investment returns can be used to pay for future pensions and to uphold the system.
-For its part, the partial funding protects the pension promised made.
+For its part, partial funding protects the pension promises made.
 If our earnings-related pensions system was fully funded, each generation would finance its pensions on its own.